Academic Standing

 • Apply again to Sierra College

-• Meet with a counselor
+• Meet with a counselor and complete the Dismissal Readmission Petition

 If you have been dismissed two times, the Dismissal Committee will review your petition.
 You may have your readmission postponed or denied if the committee thinks you have not presented enough evidence or that the problems leading to past dismissals have not been solved.